URiem/art-school/README.md

 ##### Returning Users
 As a returning user, I want to ...
 1. ... see the times and types of classes offered.
-2. ... see if there is any new classes offered.
+2. ... see if there are any new classes offered.
 3. ... find social media links to connect with the business.
 4. ... find directions to the location of the business.

 ##### Site owner
 As the site owner, I want users to ...
-1. ... interact with the space, learn about the space, learn about the services offered, learn about the benefits of the service, and sign up for more information.
+1. ... interact with the space, learn about the space, learn about the services offered, learn about the benefits of the service, and request more information.
 2. ... feel comfortable and at ease reaching out for more information.

 ### Scope